benhammondmusic/blog/cknkm0air022ycqs145ee4ahk.md

 Let Django know about your 2nd app:
 - Open the project in VSCode: `code .`
-- Open your project settings, mine is: `pedalboard_project/settings.py`
+- Open your project settings: `your-app_project/settings.py`
 - Scroll down to `Installed_Apps` and add `main_app,` as the new first element in the array.
 Remember the comma!
 ![Adding main_app screenshot](https://cdn.hashnode.com/res/hashnode/image/upload/v1618548443970/aAONZQhrq.png)